badlogic/mariozechner.at/src/posts/2024-08-05-electronic-nights-2/index.md

 LEDs do not conform to Ohm's law.
 Their voltage drop cannot be calculated as we did above for the resistors.
 The resistor model does not apply to LEDs.
 Instead, an LED's voltage drop is fixed and called "forward voltage."
 For the LED to conduct current, the voltage across it must be at least as high as its forward voltage.
 The LED will "eat" that fixed amount of voltage, leaving the rest for the remainder of the series circuit.
 We can use this fixed voltage drop to analyze the circuit.

-The voltage drops in a series circuit must sum up to the supply voltage.
+The voltage drops in a series circuit must sum up to the total voltage across the series circuit.
 This allows us to calculate the voltage drop across the resistor:

 $$
  V_{supply} = 9V, V_{LED} = 2.2V